IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** Currently OS 11 to OS 12 is a re-install.
 Upgrade from OS 11 to OS 12 will be availiable in the Fall - 2023.

+**Q:** When will Citrix username / password auto login support in cloud environment be supported?

+**A:** As of May 10, this is being worked on with Citrix.
+Date pending for release.

 -----

 ## FAQ - ICG 12